 Your child will take the test in year 6 at primary school.

-The first test will be a multiple choice English and Maths paper with a separate answer sheet.
-The English test is the first section.
-The test will take an hour.
+The first test will be an English and Maths paper and will take 1 hour.
 Each section will involve a 5 minute practice exercise followed by a 25 minute test.
 The English section will involve a comprehension exercise as well as some additional questions drawn from a set designed to test literacy skills.

 There will also be a writing exercise which will not be marked but may be used by a local headteacher panel as part of the headteacher assessment stage of the process.
-Forty minutes will be allowed for the writing task, including 10 minutes planning time.
+40 minutes will be allowed for the writing task, including 10 minutes planning time.

 A standardised score of 100 represents an average performance for a child of a given age, with the lowest standardised score normally around 70 and the highest around 140.

-If your child took the test and was successfully grammar school assessed, the school will consider your application.
+If your child took the test and was assessed as suitable for grammar school, any Kent grammar school you apply for will consider your application.
 However, this does not guarantee your child will be offered a place.
-If more children qualify for places than the number of places available, the school will use its admissions criteria to decide which children to offer places to.
-If you are not offered a place at a grammar school you can appeal to explain why you think grammar school is a suitable option for your child.
+If more children qualify for places than it has spaces for, the school will use its admissions criteria to decide which children to offer places to.
+If you are not offered a place at a grammar school because it is full you can put your child's name on the school's waiting list.
+You can also appeal to explain why you think the school should admit your child even though it is full.